nhoyle-unsw/learn-encryption-with-python/Euler's-Totient-Function.md

 ## Phi function φ(n)

-Phi is the  greek letter for the letter p
+Phi is a Greek letter pronounce "fai"
 The phi function defines how many numbers less than an integer do not share a common factor with n